Particular/docs.particular.net/nservicebus/messaging/headers.md

 ## Serialization Headers

-This set of headers contains information to control how messages are [de-serialized](/nservicebus/serialization/) by the receiving endpoint.
+The following headers include information for the receiving endpoint on the [message serialization](/nservicebus/serialization/) option that was used.

 ### NServiceBus.ContentType
-The type of serialization used for the message.
-For example ` text/xml` or `text/json`.
-The `NServiceBus.ContentType` header was added in Version 4.0.
-In some cases it may be useful to use the `NServiceBus.Version` header to determine when to use the `NServiceBus.ContentType` header.
+The type of serialization used for the message, for example `text/xml` or `text/json`.
+This header was added in Version 4.0.
+In some cases, it may be useful to use the `NServiceBus.Version` header to determine how to use the value in this header appropriately.

 ### NServiceBus.EnclosedMessageTypes
 The fully qualified .NET type name of the enclosed message(s).
 The receiving endpoint will use this type when deserializing an incoming message.
 Depending on the [versioning strategy](/samples/versioning/) the type can be specified in the following ways: